How to Calculate Self-Employment Tax in 2026: Step-by-Step

 All deductions combined$36,340~$4,707~$7,995~$12,702

-*Health insurance and SEP-IRA contributions are above-the-line adjustments to AGI, not Schedule C deductions — they reduce income tax but not SE tax.
+*Health insurance and SEP-IRA contributions are above-the-line adjustments to AGI, not Schedule C deductions: they reduce income tax but not SE tax.
 Vehicle mileage rate 67¢/mi for 2024; updated annually by IRS.
 Source: IRS Publication 334.

 What is the self-employment tax rate for 2026?

-Can I deduct self-employment tax?
+Can I deduct self-employment tax from my income?

-How do quarterly estimated tax payments work?
+How do quarterly estimated tax payments work for 1099 workers?